What’s this about?

 Distance, Speed, & Units

-When moving forwards, the Mech advances the Distance dial on the Mech Tracker a number of Units equal to the sum of its Engines’ Speed contribution.
+When moving forwards, the Mech advances the Distance dial on the Mech Tracker a number of Units equal to the sum of its Engines’ Speed contribution, plus an additional unit for each time an Engine Room was fueled.
 By default, each Engine contributes 1 Speed, meaning the Mech will Advance forward 2 units per round.
 Get to 35 units to reach Sanctuary and win the game.

 Enemy Escalation